amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-7-algorithms-essentials.md

 **Steps:**

-1. Initialize a collection.
+For a given collection:

-2. Create an instance of the Random class to generate random indices.
+1. Create an instance of the Random class to generate random indices.
-3. Iterate through the array from the last element to the first.
+2. Iterate through the array from the last element to the first.
-4. Generate a random index j within the range of 0 to i.
+3. Generate a random index j within the range of 0 to i.
-5. Swap the elements at indices i and j using a temporary variable.
+4. Swap the elements at indices i and j using a temporary variable.

-6. Optionally, iterate through the array to verify that the elements have been shuffled.
+Optionally, iterate through the array to verify that the elements have been shuffled.

 *You may notice that there are algorithms that are named after their inventors as a way to honor their contributions to the field of computer science and mathematics.